spitlo/spitlo.github.io/content/code/tiny-code-xmas/index.md

 > Create a spinning 3D voxel cube!

-I went a little crazy on this one, half of the challenge here too was to get the size don using a packer, but I was already in hand crunchimng mode which led to the mess below.
+I went a little crazy on this one, half of the challenge here too was to get the size down using a packer, but I was already in hand crunching mode which led to the mess below.
 1083 characters, so well over any limit, but I mean the scrolling text alone takes 127.

 I think it looks really cool but I should probably stop reusing the sine scroller from Day 6 now.